 - Almonds also increase the blood flow to the vital organs and are also used as aphrodisiacs.

 - Almonds provide nutrients that help to increase the bone mineral density, just like Kiwi Fruit, which helps to strengthen the skeletal system.
-Owing to this it can also be considered as a remedy to cope up with osteoporosis in the elderly.
+Owing to this it can also be considered as a remedy to cope

 - Aromatherapy also makes use of sweet almond oil, which is one of the essential oils in aromatherapy and is frequently used as carrier oil.